 Use an orange or red-toned color corrector on areas of pigmentation before applying foundation or concealer – allowing it to set first.
 The orange tone balances out the brown color of the pigmentation.
 If you have fair-to-medium skin, use a peachy shade, for medium, tan, and deep skin tones, orange works amazingly for creating the best base, and for richer skin tones, red works best to cover pigmentation.
 You can use liquid lipsticks on areas around your mouth, cheeks, and forehead, just be careful using them around your sensitive eye area; try shades Mamacita or Heartbreaker.

-Raw Potato: Potato contains an enzyme called catecholase, which helps to lighten skin.
+Raw Potato: Potato contains an enzyme called catecholase, which helps to brighten skin.
 Cut a potato into thick slices, then add a drop of water (or lemon juice) to the surface and rub it onto the area of pigmentation for around five or ten minutes.
 Do this morning and evening, and you should start to see results after a month.

-Apple Cider Vinegar: ACV is one of our all-time fav natural ingredients (see why it’s so awesome here), and it has natural AHAs that penetrate deep into the skin and can help lighten skin tone.
+Apple Cider Vinegar: ACV is one of our all-time fav natural ingredients (see why it’s so awesome here), and it has natural AHAs that penetrate deep into the skin and can help brighten skin tone.
 Dampen a cotton pad with water and add ACV, and wipe it over the affected area every morning and night.

 Red light therapy and retinol are also amazing for improving the appearance of pigmentation, and you will see much swifter results, get all the details about retinol here.
 This Alpha Arbutin 2% + HA formula ($13) from The Ordinary is specifically designed to target pigmentation.
 Finally, make sure you always wear an SPF, as this will prevent your hyperpigmentation from darkening further.